bogatinovskijasmin/Papers-From-Scratch/README.md

 3. **Other Topics**

     *3.1.
-Common Optimization Methods used in Deep Learning*
+Common Optimization Methods Used in Deep Learning*

     *3.2.
 Recommendation Methods*